 How to report repairs

-If you rent your home from a social housing landlord, they're responsible for dealing with most repair problems.
+If you rent your home from a social housing landlord, they're responsible for dealing with most repair problems - check what repairs they have to do.
 However, it's up to you to tell your landlord about repairs because in most cases, they aren't responsible for the work until they know about it.

 This page explains how you can report repairs.
 If your landlord doesn’t do anything, having proof of reporting the problem is important if you want to take further action.